Committees

 Chair: Aili Monahan

 The Legal Committee is convened as necessary to oversee legal matters for the synagogue.
 The committee meets during contract negotiations and when needed to deal with any legal matters pertinent to PBJC.
+The Legal Committee is also responsible for interpreting and updating the Constitution and By-Laws.

 Membership Committee